Custom Item Textures¶

 List of enchantment levels.

-Hand in which the item is placed onto (main hand, offhand).
+Hand on which the item is placed onto: main hand or off-hand.

 CIT can apply conditionally if you're holding the item in the left or right hand.¶